-Readers of the Essential Vermeer site will need no reminding that our knowledge of Vermeer's public life and professional training is minimal, and that we have no information whatsoever - other than what can be gleaned from the paintings - about his mental life or the extent of his learning.
+Readers of the Essential Vermeer site will need no reminding that our knowledge of Vermeer's public life and professional training is minimal, and that we have no information whatsoever—other than what can be gleaned from the paintings—about his mental life or the extent of his learning.
 We are therefore reduced to speculation here.
-It is possible all the same, I think, to see in Vermeer's use of the camera obscura some intellectual connections to, or parallels with, those other 17th century scientific discoveries which were made possible by lenses.
+It is possible all the same, I think, to see in Vermeer's use of the camera obscura some intellectual connections to, or parallels with, those other seventeenth-century scientific discoveries which were made possible by lenses.
 Knowledge and mental training were required, in order to interpret the phenomena which were made visible by the microscope and telescope, and which had never previously been accessible to the human eye.
 Distinguished visitors who came to look through Galileo's telescope complained that they could make out nothing but areas of dark and light.
 The same happened to Leeuwenhoek's guests, when they tried out his microscopes.
 The problem was that these observers possessed no mental categories, no prior expectations, by which they could organise such novel perceptual data.
-It needed Galileo's scientific insight - aided by his training and skill as a draughtsman - to read the darks and lights of the telescopic image as the craters and mountains of the moon.
+It needed Galileo's scientific insight-aided by his training and skill as a draughtsman - to read the darks and lights of the telescopic image as the craters and mountains of the moon.
 In the same way, Christiaan Huygens was able to interpret Saturn's strangely fluctuating appearances as a series of perspective views, from different angles, of the planet and its rings.

 The great majority of the reviews of Vermeer's Camera, many of them by professional art historians, have been enthusiastic.
 You talk about a 'negative reaction'.
 The book had just two critical notices, from Jørgen Wadum and Walter Liedtke; and I have also experienced scepticism or worse in some seminars and conferences.
 From other directions where one might perhaps have expected reactions there has been silence.
 I am not sure however whether it is my background as an architect, as such, that has provoked hostility or indifference.
 After all, there have been other contributions to Vermeer studies by 'outsiders', notably John Michael Montias, which have been welcomed by the art-historical profession.

-This is a hard question to answer briefly, not least because the 'David Hockney - Charles Falco thesis' is very wide-ranging and ambitious, but at the same time Hockney and Falco have not always made clear precisely what they are claiming in relation to any given artist, school or period.
-I am of course entirely convinced that Vermeer used an optical method (although I am not sure whether many of his Dutch contemporaries did - the most likely candidates being van Hoogstraten and Dou).
+This is a hard question to answer briefly, not least because the 'David Hockney -Charles Falco thesis' is very wide-ranging and ambitious, but at the same time Hockney and Falco have not always made clear precisely what they are claiming in relation to any given artist, school or period.
+I am of course entirely convinced that Vermeer used an optical method (although I am not sure whether many of his Dutch contemporaries did—the most likely candidates being van Hoogstraten and Dou).
 There are some very provocative questions raised by Hockney and Falco in relation to Caravaggio, who certainly had access to optical expertise and equipment.
 These deserve further investigation.
-There can also be no doubt that in the 18th and 19th centuries the use of the camera obscura by artists was widespread.
+There can also be no doubt that in the eighteenth and nineteenth centuries the use of the camera obscura by artists was widespread.
 And Hockney's suspicions that Ingres was an early user of the camera lucida appear now to be well-founded.

-What is more problematic is Hockney and Falco's proposal that from the early 15th up until the late 16th century, numerous artists both in Italy and in Northern Europe studied and traced images projected by concave mirrors.
+What is more problematic is Hockney and Falco's proposal that from the early fifteenth up until the late sixteenth century, numerous artists both in Italy and in Northern Europe studied and traced images projected by concave mirrors.
 (Hockney calls them 'mirror-lenses'.)
 There is very little supporting documentary evidence, and Hockney's contention that this was 'secret knowledge' which artists kept to themselves is, like all conspiracy theories, intrinsically untestable.
-Leonardo da Vinci knew all about concave mirrors, but nowhere mentions their use for picture-making - something which he, of all people, would surely have known about, if it was general practice among painters.
-And as J V Field has pointed out, if artists did use 'mirror-lenses', it is also surprising that neither Galileo nor Kepler - both of whom were knowledgeable about and skilled in drawing - make any mention in print.
+Leonardo da Vinci knew all about concave mirrors, but nowhere mentions their use for picture-making—something which he, of all people, would surely have known about, if it was general practice among painters.
+And as J V Field has pointed out, if artists did use 'mirror-lenses', it is also surprising that neither Galileo nor Kepler - both of whom were knowledgeable about and skilled in drawing—make any mention in print.

 Do you think that the David Hockney-Charles Falco study has hindered or has been helpful in the acceptance of your own arguments in regards to Vermeer's use of the camera obscura?